 How can I get a VISA?

-Until the 30th June 2018, British Citizen passport holders travelling for tourism can enter Vietnam for up to a maximum of 15 days (inclusive of dates of entry and exit) without a visa.
+Until 30 June 2021, British Citizen passport holders can enter Vietnam for up to a maximum of 15 days (inclusive of dates of entry and exit) without a visa.
 You may be asked about your reason for travel and to provide evidence of a return flight ticket when you arrive.
 For any other nationality please check directly with your embassy.
 Your passport should be valid for a minimum period of 6 months from the date of entry into Vietnam.
 Without this minimum validity entry to the country will be denied.

 Do I need to buy travel insurance?